nathanaelseen/nathanaelseen.github.io/math/index.md

 ## Mathematics

-Hi, thank you for visiting this page.
+In this section, we discuss all the mathy stuffs.

+As can be seen below, there are 4 broad categories of mathematics we would be covering.

+Also under each category, there are many sub-topics.

-I will try to keep each topic bit-size and easy to digest.
-As such they would not have any sub-headings/titles or whatsoever, just a page dedicated for each of these small topics.
+However, I will try to keep each write-up bit-size and easy to digest.

-The topics I would be discussing are:
+The topics we would be discussing are:
 ### Mathematical Analysis
 1. [Order Complete Fields & l.u.b axiom](/mathanalysis/ordercompletefields.md)
 1. [Sequences](/mathanalysis/sequences.md)